Parable of the Fig Tree Life Lessons

 In the parable, the vineyard owner wanted to cut down the barren tree because it had already been given time to grow but was still not bearing fruit.
 The caretaker convinced the man to let him nurture the tree to see if he could encourage fruit before cutting the tree down.

 God loves us with the most powerful agape love that exists.
 He gives us chances.
-He does everything He can to keep us with Him.
+He does everything He can to keep us with Him – but never forcing us.

-Your Father in Heaven is doing everything He can to offer you the path of eternal salvation by walking alongside Him.
+Our Heavenly Father is offering you the path of eternal salvation by walking alongside Him.
 You just have to turn to Him.

 Are you seeking deeper faith, a more meaningful life, or greater inner peace?